Frequently Asked Questions (FAQs)

 It is recommended that you carry any spare parts that you might need for your bike, such as spare tubes and a pump or CO2 cartridges because it is a rule violation to receive outside assistance during the course of the race so in the event of a flat tire you'll need to change it yourself.
 You may also want to have bike or triathlon shoes and corresponding pedals, a water bottle for your transition and bike, glasses for the bike, swim goggles and a swim cap, a towel to help dry off after the swim, bike gloves, socks for the bike and run although some athletes choose to forego socks in the interest of efficiency, and a race belt to hold your bib.
 It also can't hurt to have spares of some of the above, such as goggles, hair ties, socks, and water bottles.

 For more information for beginners about what is required and gear recommendations, USAT has more details here: https://www.teamusa.org/USA-Triathlon/USAT-for-Me/Athlete-Resources/Beginners-Guide

 For details about gear that is approved and not approved, the USAT rulebook can be found here: https://www.teamusa.org/usa-triathlon/about/multisport/competitive-rules

 3. Are finisher medals given to participants?

 Finisher medals are not given for the Classic or Draft Legal Races.
 Prizes are awarded to 1-3rd places in each 5 year age group.
-All participants will receive either a pair of cycling socks with the Treeathlon logo or a technical fabric T-shirt with the Treeathlon logo.
+All participants will receive a technical fabric T-shirt with the Treeathlon logo.